12:00pm PT by Rick Porter

 New: A sequel to the 1992 Eddie Murphy-Halle Berry film, Boomerang (10 p.m.
 Tuesday, BET) centers on Marcus and Angela's daughter (Tetona Jackson) and Jacqueline's son (Tequan Richmond).
 Berry is an exec producer, as is Lena Waithe, who co-wrote the premiere with showrunner Ben Cory Jones.

 Also new: Daniel Radcliffe is an office drone in heaven working for Steve Buscemi's God in Miracle Workers (10:30 p.m.
 Tuesday, TBS); a live-action Kim Possible movie (8 p.m.
 Friday, Disney) finds the hero thwarting evil and navigating high school.

 Returning: New seasons of American Dad (10 p.m.
 Monday, TBS), The Real Housewives of Beverly Hills (9 p.m.
 Tuesday, Bravo) and Last Week Tonight (11 p.m.
 Sunday, Feb.
 17, HBO).

 NBA All-Star Game: The high-scoring annual matchup of the best basketball players in the world tips off at 8 p.m.
 ET/5 p.m.
 PT Sunday, Feb.
 17, on TNT.

 New: Netflix's Umbrella Academy (Friday) tells the story of seven teenagers with extraordinary abilities who convene at a mysterious school in the adaptation of a comic by Gerard Way and Gabriel Ba.

-After a two-month hiatus, Patriot Act with Hasan Minhaj returned to Netflix Feb.
+After a two-month hiatus, Patriot Act With Hasan Minhaj returned to Netflix on Feb.
 10. Past episodes are also available on the streamer; new ones air Sundays.